Tips on how to perform a 24-hour carbohydrate load

 • Very small amount of protein and fat.

-Not the cleanest, but effective: high in carbohydrates, tasty and easy to finish.
+Not the cleanest, but effective: high-carb, tasty, and easy to finish.
 Adapt to your personal nutritional philosophy.

 Practical tips for successful carbohydrate intake

-• Train your stomach in the weeks leading up to the event.
-Use your competition week food and the products you plan to use during the competition during key training sessions.
+• Train your stomach in the weeks before.
+Use the competition week's food and the products you plan to use during the competition during important training sessions.

-• Don’t overload on fiber or fat – they slow down digestion and can cause gastrointestinal problems.
+• Don't overload with fiber or fat – they slow down digestion and can cause gastrointestinal problems.

 • Drink sodium-based beverages regularly to support absorption and avoid bloating.